-Chana told him that she knew the kallah.
-Later he found out, that his wife had acted as the representative of Beis Rivkah in France, and had spoken before Rebbetzin Chana and the Rebbe during their stay there in 5707.11 often, later accompanied by their young children.
-The Rebbetzin would always be very welcoming to them, and on Chanukah she would give them Chanukah gelt.
+When Reb Berel became engaged to his wife, Fruma Pewsner, Rebbetzin Chana told him that she knew the kallah.
+Later he found out, that his wife had acted as the representative of Beis Rivkah in France, and had spoken before Rebbetzin Chana and the Rebbe during their stay there in $5707.^{11}$ the wedding, she asked the photographer to take a picture of her with the kallah, and then told him to take a picture of her alone.
+That picture is the famous image of Rebbetzin Chana (printed above).